 As Alzheimer’s disease affects one in three seniors, it is important for loved ones to know about and recognize Alzheimer’s symptoms.
 If your loved one has been diagnosed with Alzheimer’s, being familiar with the condition can help you prepare to provide appropriate care.
-Presented by Home Care Assistance of Fort Myers, here are three of the most common symptoms of Alzheimer’s disease.
+Presented by Fort Myers Home Care Assistance, here are three of the most common symptoms of Alzheimer’s disease.

 1. Memory Loss

 Memory loss is a well-known symptom of Alzheimer’s.
 Memory challenges, including difficulty remembering recent events and forgetting conversations, are often the earliest symptom of the disease.
 If your loved one experiences this kind of memory loss, a family or hourly caregiver in Fort Myers can ease his or her confusion and frustration by recording important names, places, and events.
 This kind of list can help jog your loved one’s memory and help him or her feel less disoriented.

 Language impairment makes expressing one’s thoughts and feelings difficult.
 Some seniors experience trouble understanding others or swap words without realizing it.
 The best way to help a loved one who is having difficulty expressing his or herself is to offer the word he or she cannot remember.
 As forgetting names is a frequent and often emotionally troubling experience for individuals with Alzheimer’s, it’s important to quickly remind your loved one of the names of friends and family members if he or she forgets them.

 3. Mood Swings